akilawickey/EMCS-greenhouse/README.md

 npm run

-# Neural Netowrks based approach
+# Neural Network based approach

 The neural network model is trained to the dataset gained from our prototype greenhouse and as the initial step, only temperature controlling was considered for the neural network.
 This was trained to show the working actuators according to a given temperature.Here are performance results from matlab